wither/Notes/thm/README.md

 # TryHackMe Notes

-My collection of writeups for TryHackMe's rooms and walkthrooughs.
+My collection of writeups for TryHackMe's rooms and walkthroughs.

 ## Easy